 Who Can Submit an MBA Letter of Support?

 Maybe your college roommate is a current student with whom you have been discussing your MBA aspirations.
-Alternatively, your next-door neighbor, whose kids you babysat in high school and who trusts you to house sit when they are on vacation, is a faculty member.
+Alternatively, maybe your next-door neighbor, whose kids you babysat in high school and who trusts you to house sit when they are on vacation, is a faculty member.
 Perhaps a client with whom you have worked late hours for several months on a strategic project is a recent graduate.
 All of these people might be able to speak to your personal characteristics and fit with the program and would be great options to submit incremental insight to the admissions committee.
 Ideally, someone who is willing to write a letter of support on your behalf would offer to do so without you having to ask.
 However, some prospective endorsers may not be aware that submitting a letter of support for a prospective student is even an option.

 If you engage with students as you are researching the resources of an MBA program, it would NOT be appropriate to ask any of them to write a letter of support.
 That said, be aware that a positive interaction could sufficiently impress a current MBA student who might feel compelled to share information about you with the admissions committee.
 On the flip side, a negative encounter could motivate a current student or staff member to alert the admissions committee that you are not a good fit with the program.